 Interest income is recorded on the accrual basis to the extent amounts are expected to be collected.
 Prepayment penalties received by the Company are recorded as income upon receipt.
 Accrued interest is evaluated for collectability.
 When a debt security becomes 90 days or more past due and the Company does not expect the debtor to be able to service all of its debt or other obligations, the debt security will generally be placed on non-accrual status and the Company will cease recognizing interest income on that debt security until the borrower has demonstrated the ability and intent to pay contractual amounts due.
-Additionally, if a debt security will generally be placed on ron-accrual status and the Company will cease recognizing interest income on that debt security until the borrower has demonstrated the ability and intent to pay the contractual amounts due.
-If a debt security is status significantly impaired, sold or written off, it will be removed from non-accrual status.
-As of December 31, 2014 and December 31, 2013, the Company had two and zero investments, respectively on non-accrual status.
-The investments on non-accrual status as of December 31, 2014 and December 31, 2013, the Company had two and zero investments, respectively on non-accrual status.
-The investments on non-accrual status as of December 31, 2014, the curvet more than 90 days past due.
-As of December 31, 2014, the curvet more than 90 days as deferred, with no current interest payments required to be made.
-Given the credit deteriorition, no interest income has deferred on these investments on non-accrual status as of December 31, 2014.
-Aside from these investments on non-accrual status as of December 31, 2014, the Company is not aware of an more status as of the borrowers the area contraction, no interest income has been recognized on these investments.
+Additionally, if a debt security has deferred interest payment terms and the Company becomes aware of a deterioration in credit quality, the Company will evaluate the collectability of the deferred interest payment.
+If it is determined that the deferred interest is unlikely to be collected, the Company will place the security on non-accrual status and cease recognizing interest income on that debt security until the borrower has demonstrated the ability and intent to pay the contractual amounts due.
+If a debt security's status significantly improves with respect to the debtor's ability to service the debt or other obligations, or if a debt security is fully impaired, sold or written off, it will be removed from non-accrual status.
+As of December 31, 2014 and December 31, 2014 are present two loans to one portfolio company, which experienced a significant decline in credit quality raising doubt around the Company's ability to collect the principal and interest contractually due.
+All interest due under these investments was deferred, with no current interest payments required to be made.
+Given the credit deterioration, no interest income has been recognized on these investments during the year ended December 31, 2014.
+Aside from these two investments on non-accrual status

 From time to time, the Company may hold debt instruments in its investment portfolio that contain a payment-in-kind ("PIK") interest provision.
 If these borrowers elect to pay or are obligated to pay interest under the optional PIK provision, and if deemed collectible in management's judgment, then the interest would be computed at the contractual rate specified in the investment's credit agreement, recorded as interest income and periodically added to the principal balance of the investment.
 Thus, the actual collection of this interest may be deferred until the time of debt principal repayment.
 As of December 31, 2014 and 2013 the Company held four and zero investments, respectively, which contained a PIK provision.
-As discussed above, two of the four investments with PK provisions, as of December 31, 2014, were on non-accrual status and no PIK income was recorded on these investments during the year ended December 31, 2014.
+As discussed above, two of the four investments with PIK provisions, as of December 31, 2014, were on non-accrual status and no PIK income was recorded on these investments during the year ended December 31, 2014.
 For the years ended December 31, 2014, 2013 and 2012, the Company capitalized \$274,000, \$80,000 and \$25,000, respectively, of PIK interest income.